#1980s #1990s #2000s

 Robin Hood: Prince of Thieves (1991) Official Trailer #1 – Kevin Costner Action Adventure, MovieclipsTrailer Vault

-Memorable for that Bryan Adams tune, which I’m sure a generation are hoping I won’t name as it will be stuck in their heads on a loop.
+Memorable for that Bryan Adams tune, which I’m sure a generation is hoping I won’t name as it will be stuck in their heads on a loop.
 It might even lead to them putting their Lego Movie DVD on for a more awesome movie track to remember.

-This film should and could be renamed as “George, Sheriff of Nottingham” because of Rickman’s accidental upstaging of Costner.
+This film should and could be renamed “George, Sheriff of Nottingham” because of Rickman’s accidental upstaging of Costner.
 As the Sheriff of Nottingham, Rickman camped his role up to almost pantomime villainy with more than a hint of sarcasm.

 Easily, the best of his bad guys’ roles although he was up there with J.R.
 Ewing as the man we love to hate.
 As one of the few actual English people cast in this film set in Merrie England, Rickman’s performance is mesmerising compared with the American Robin Hood.
 Again it is hard to see anyone else in the role, Rickman turned the role down twice and only accepted it if he could have free rein with this character, which showed Rickman’s abilities as both a writer and a comic.